Skip to main content

 The first layer of gelcoat should be thinned 10% with acetone.

-If you are going to add crushed walnut shells, add them to the first coat of gelcoat.
+If you are going to add crushed walnut shells, add them to the SECOND coat of gelcoat.

 After the first coat take a look at how much gelcoat you have left, if it is enough to do the whole second coat without thinning, then do not thin.
 If you think you need to thin it to make it do the entire second coat, then thin it 5-10%.